Registration is currently closed. Thank you for your interest.

 - A Certified Teacher will accompany and support the learning of all student groups

-- Students will be exposed to all curricular outcomes in Physical Education and Health through various Academy activities.
+- Students will be exposed to all curricular outcomes in Physical Education through various Academy activities.

 - The sessions will be directly in line with Canada's LTAD for Grades 5-8.

 - Elite coaches will plan, instruct and assess students on skill development in Volleyball, Basketball, Badminton, and Track & Field.

 - The focus for the sessions will be on Movement Skills, Basketball Skills, Individual Skills, Multiplayer Skills, and the acquisition of creative skills.

 - With two sessions per week for each group, students will receive roughly over 100 hours of on floor elite coaching and skill development